Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Introduction

 Working towards an ontology for cyber threat intelligence has its challenges.
 Our research reports the following as the largest barriers to overcome:

-\begin{itemize} \item little focus on dedicated ontological cyber threat intelligence efforts that can account for the strategic, operational, and tactical levels; \item ambiguity in defined concepts that prevents ontology integration and adoption; \item extensive use of prose and limited utilization of existing taxonomies that undermine the querability of the knowledge base and minimize interoperability and the ability to perform reasoning; \item lack of relationships between concepts for augmented cyber threat intelligence interpretation and explainability; \item minimal use of ontology axioms and constructs that can be used for semantic consistency checking and information inference. \end{itemize}
+\begin{itemize} \item Currently, there is little focus on designing ontologies for cyber threat intelligence, particularly ontologies that can support different types of intelligence, namely, strategic, operational, and tactical. \item Ambiguity in defined concepts that prevents ontology integration and adoption. \item Extensive use of prose and limited utilization of existing taxonomies, vocabularies, and common frameworks and languages undermine the querability of the knowledge bases and graphs and result in a lack of interoperability and reasoning. \item Lack of relationships between concepts that could otherwise allow deriving comprehensive explainable views. \item Minor use of semantic axioms and constraints in support of consistency checking and information inference. \end{itemize}

 This article evaluates taxonomies, sharing standards, and ontologies relevant to the task of creating a comprehensive cyber threat intelligence ontology.
-To achieve that, we created the cyber threat intelligence model that indicates different types of information as abstraction layers that all together elucidate a malicious attack's five W's and one H; who, what, why, where, when, how, and technical indicators.
-We pinpoint the mappings between the cyber threat intelligence model and the taxonomies, sharing standards, and ontologies evaluated, aiming to indicate their expressivity.
-Finally, we critically review the shortcomings of the current cyber threat intelligence ontology approaches, and we discuss various directions to improving their quality.
+To achieve that, we created the cyber threat intelligence model to distinguish different types of information in favor of representing the five W's and one H (who, what, why, where, when, how) of threats and threat operations in addition to technical indicators and courses of action.
+We use the model to determine the expressivity and coverage of the identified taxonomies, sharing standards, and ontologies.
+Finally, we examine shortcomings in current ontological approaches and discuss directions to enhance their quality.